 "There's nothing promising I could tell you that would lessen the burden," Ebrahimi said.

 Town consultant Barbara Kautz said the results are much worse if the courts take over the process.
 Kautz said the press and courts have portrayed cities and counties unhappy with their RHNA numbers as "the bad guys."

 Consultant Diana Elrod has been following the housing element process for years and said that the town's letter this year was average length.
 Letters are about eight times longer than they were in the past, they said.

-During the public comment period, City Council candidate Greg Conlon, said he doesn't understand why the council hasn't "raised hell" about its assigned number of units being too high.
+During the public comment period, Greg Conlon, who ran for the City Council but did not appear poised to win one of three seats up for election, said he doesn't understand why the council hasn't "raised hell" about its assigned number of units being too high.